hibikikuze4dan/overpowered-isekai/NOTES.md

 Companions get 10 isekai points for powers each

 - companions need their own section for power selection
+  - potentially have multiple tabs in powers section

 World section need a rng for rolling a world